bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-Now the anonymous function `augmented` has finished execution.
+Notice how each context only knows about the variables and arguments defined within each function's lexical scope.
+This allows each context to track the individual identifiers defined within the function, and (via the parent context) any identifier defined outside of the function.

-JS can continue with the `funcs.forEach(...)`.
+##Continuing the Example and Callbacks

-When JS iterates through the `funcs` array, JS will create a new context for each `caller` and the `Function` stored in the array.
+If we continue with the example, the array of `funcs` is really an array of callbacks.
+When JS iterates through the `funcs` array; JS will create a new context for each `caller` and the `Function` stored in the array.

-Lets go through the first call in detail.
+Lets go through the first iteration in detail.

 First JS creates the `caller` context.